-Stir together the squash puree, condensed milk, egg, egg yolk, vanilla, spices, and salt until compeletely smooth.
-Pour the filling into the shortbread tartshell and bake for 35 to 40, or minutes until the filling is set and shiny around the edges and the tart shell edge is golden.
+Stir together the squash puree, condensed milk, egg, egg yolk, vanilla, spices, and salt until completely smooth.
+Pour the filling into the shortbread tart shell and bake for 35 to 40, or minutes until the filling is set and shiny around the edges and the tart shell edge is golden.
 Cool tart on a wire rack.

 Bourbon whipped cream